-The operation of a GLINT GRB base and remote spacecraft based range measurement proceeds as follows.
-High-resolution binning detectors on-board the base and remote spacecraft would accumulate a light curve for the duration of the γ -ray burst using fine-resolution timetagged photon arrival times to ensure precise and accurate observations.
-The accurate line of sight to a GRB, $\hat{\mathbf{n}}$, is disseminated by the IPN/GCN system once the GRB has been precisely localized.
-To provide the required GRB localization accuracy, the GLINT base station would require Swiftlike arcsecond localization capabilities, or an optical follow-up (ground or space).
-The GLINTequipped remote spacecraft would use the base station template light curve profiles and its own observed data, along with the known accurate sky position disseminated by the IPN/GCN, to compute the time difference of arrival (TDOA) of the burst between spacecraft.
+The computation of a range measurement between a GLINT base and remote spacecraft when each observe a GRB proceeds as follows.
+High-efficiency γ -ray photon detectors onboard the base and remote spacecraft would accumulate a light curve for the duration of the GRB using fine-resolution time-tagged photon arrival times to ensure precise and accurate observations.
+The accurate LOS to a GRB, \hat{n} , is disseminated by the IPN/GCN system once the GRB has been precisely localized.
+To provide the required GRB localization accuracy, the GLINT base station would require Swift-like arcsecond localization capabilities, or incorporate optical follow-up information from ground or space assets.
+The GLINT-equipped remote spacecraft would use the base station's template light curve profile and its own observed data, along with the known accurate sky position disseminated by the IPN/GCN, to compute the time difference of arrival (TDOA) of the GRB between spacecraft.
 Using this measured burst TDOA, the remote spacecraft would compute its position relative to the base station and a navigation solution incorporating this measured relative distance would be updated, providing a refined navigation solution.